activecollab/authentication/README.md

 $password = $validator->generateValidPassword(32, $policy);
 ```

+Password generator uses letters and numbers by default, unless symbols are required by the provided password policy.

 Note that generator may throw an exeception if it fails to prepare a password in 10000 tries.

 ## To Do